himanshu-redd/account/README.md

     ```
 ## Assumption

-1. The secrets should not be kept inside the codebase in production.
-I've added the db secrets just for the sake of assignment.
+1.  **Secrets Management**: In a production environment, secrets (e.g., database credentials) should never be stored directly in the codebase.
+They are included here solely for the purposes of this assignment.

-2. There should be graceful shutdown implementation of the HTTP server and DB.
-It can be added later.
+2. **Graceful Shutdown**: The HTTP server and database connections should implement a graceful shutdown mechanism to ensure ongoing requests complete without abrupt termination.
+This can be added as an enhancement in the future.

+3. **Configuration Management**: For production-grade configuration handling, libraries like viper can be leveraged to manage environment-specific settings effectively.

+4. **Structured Logging** : Appropriate log levels should be implemented (e.g., debug, info, warn, error) to ensure clear, structured, and maintainable logging.